Blaccent

 Blaccent (a portmanteau of black and accent; also sometimes spelled as blackcent) is a term used, broadly, to describe the accent associated with African-American Vernacular English (AAVE).
 It is most commonly used to describe the often feigned use of AAVE by non-black people, which is considered by critics to be a form of cultural appropriation.
 In the 2010s and 2020s, it became prominently associated with non-black media figures, such as rapper Iggy Azalea and actress Awkwafina.
+The use of blaccents in American entertainment has been traced back to 19th-century blackface performances and rock history.
+The term has also been applied in politics, such as when Hillary Clinton was criticized for using one during her 2008 U.S. presidential campaign.

-Definition
+Definition and criticism

 The term blaccent is a portmanteau of the words black and accent.
 It can be used to describe any accent associated with the use of African-American Vernacular English (AAVE), but is more commonly used to describe a feigned or affected accent used by those who are not African-American in an attempt to imitate AAVE speech patterns.
 The first usage of the term blaccent to describe African-American accents in general appeared on forums online in 2003, though it became more commonly associated with non-black imitations of AAVE by the 2010s.

 Criticisms of blaccents often view them as a form of cultural appropriation and stem from their being used to make their users appear cool, typically for financial gain.
 American author Mikki Kendall stated that a blaccent is a "fake accent racists and cultural appropriators use when they mimic black people" despite African-Americans not all sharing the same accent.
 American activist Bree Newsome has decried blaccents as a form of minstrelsy, particularly due to their users' discarding of it upon wanting to "distance themselves from blackness", while professor Danielle Bainbridge likened it to what she called "vocal blackface".
 For The New York Times, linguist John McWhorter wrote that the perception of non-black individuals' blaccents were distinct from those of black people due to the potential for linguistic discrimination against the latter group.